ODE TO THE BOSTON CHAMPION

 *

-Through clamorous towns at a headlong pace,
+Through clamorous towns at headlong pace,

-You raced this day into Copley Place,
+You raced this day to Copley Place,

 Where with arm thrust high,